 Similar to other tangible employment actions, the failure to promote the employee is just part of the problem.
 The employee is often tasked to show that the denial of his or her promotion was due to an illegal reason.

-The main goal in almost every case that involves tangible employment actions is to compensate the employee for the harm he or she has suffered from the employer.
+The main goal in almost every case that involves tangible employment actions is to compensate the employee for the harm they must have suffered from the employer.

 This means any case that involves the failure of the employer to promote his or her employee will have its aim set to compensate the employee too.